Gloves or Mitts? The Skier’s Debate

 Keep your hands warm so that you can enjoy this whole-heartedly and whole-handedly.
 Photo: Randy Lincks

-If you don’t already have a pair of Hestra gloves for your heli ski vacation and think that they sound exactly what you’ll need, you’re in luck.
-We sell Hestra gloves at our shop up here and you can get your guide to recommend their favourite pair (they use them too).
+If you don’t already have a pair of Hestra gloves for your heli-ski vacation and think that they sound exactly what you’ll need, you’re in luck.
+We sell Hestra gloves at our shop up here; they are waterproof and breathable, and you can get your guide to recommend their favourite pair (they use them too) for skiing or snowboarding.